 Firstly, all fruits contain vitamins and minerals.
 This is why it is recommended to increase your intake of fruits and vegetables.
 This article will explain which fruits have the highest levels of antioxidants, as well as which ones you should eat more of.

-Antioxidants in fruit can be divided into two categories: water-soluble and fat-soluble.
+Antioxidants in fruit are divided into two categories: water-soluble and fat-soluble.
 The former have a short half-life in the human body.
 While the latter can reach a higher concentration in the body.

 - Flavonoids.
 (Found in dark-skinned fruits, like blackcurrants and raspberries).